lq3552/bezier_learn/README.md

 ## Example

-See `example\/` for examples that use classes of this package to plot complex shapes.
+See `example\/` for usage of classes defined in this package to plot complex shapes.
 ```python
 from bezier_learn import PatchClamp